Tillerson says he and Trump disagree over Iran nuclear deal

 Tillerson acknowledged that the United States is limited in how much it can pressure Iran on its own and said it was important to coordinate with the other parties to the agreement.

-"The greatest pressure we can put to bear on Iran to change the behaviour is a collective pressure," he said.
+"The greatest pressure we can put to bear on Iran to change the behavior is a collective pressure," he said.

-Reporting by Yeganeh Torbati; editing by Grant McCool
+Reporting by Yeganeh Torbati; Editing by Grant McCool and Bill Trott